How to go from temp to perm

-We had a 57-year-old candidate that I will call Kate, who had recently lost her job.
+We had a 57-year-old candidate (let's call her Kate), who had recently lost her job.
 Difficult circumstances with few opportunities.
 A strategy was developed to get Kate back into employment and it worked!
 A client offered her a temporary role as a Customer Service Representative.

 During her first week, a customer rang, unhappy about something.
 Kate knew she was in the business of creating magic where every interaction is a “moment of truth”.

 Kate offered to help, but the customer worked full time and could not talk while she was at work.
 The Customer Service Centre was only open during these same business hours, however, Kate offered to come in 30 minutes earlier the next day (for no pay) to help the customer.